Accenture/AmpliGraph/docs/dev_notes.rst

 from GPU every batch; however, it is still much faster than doing computations on CPU (using tensorflow cpu version and normal AmpliGraph mode).

-We have tested this approach with fb15k dataset by explicitly setting large graph mode to just 100 entities and using a batch count of 100.
+We have tested this approach with the fb15k dataset by explicitly setting large graph mode to just 100 entities and using a batch count of 100.
 With batch count of 100, the batch size is approximately 4500.
 In other words we would load approximately 4500 entity embeddings in GPU memory per batch (out of a total 14951 entities).
 The training slows down by a small margin (it takes 1.5 times more per epoch than the usual mode due to the loading/unloading overhead).
 However the evaluation performance is worse, since for each test triple, we generate all the possible corruptions and